z267xu/loon.micromaps/README.md

-# Internative Micromaps with loon in R
+# Interactive Micromaps with loon in R

 ## Set Up